The validation context#

 Fields from this context can be queried using object dot notation.

-has the integer value 3
+For example, sidecar.MagneticFieldStrength has the integer value 3,

-has the string value "01"
+and entities.subject has the string value "01".

 This permits the use of boolean expressions, such as

-sidecar.RepetitionTime == nifti_header.pixdim[4]
+sidecar.RepetitionTime == nifti_header.pixdim[4].

 As the validator validates each file in turn, it constructs a new context.

-property remains constant,
+The dataset property remains constant,

-property is constructed when inspecting a new subject directory,
+while a new subject property is constructed when inspecting a new subject directory,

 and the remaining properties are constructed for each file, individually.